Tong-ST/debian_sway/README.md

     - First thing to do is check in .config file and read it and change for your liking ``` sudo nano ~/.config/sway/config ```
     - something you might want to do is switch between language currently using ``` CTRL+ALT ``` and it switch between US & TH *read near end of rows in config file* you will see where to change
     - Change wallpapers in .config file you'll see in very first page just change path to your background keep ' fill ' at the end

+## GO ALL-IN?
+(Barebone debian + Sway No others DE)
+> This section is for more advance user, If you want to go with just sway and no others DE, mean less bloated but easy to break!!!
+Also this section is more like experimental, You might have to thinkering to work, But here just provide some package you need to get start with

+This section can do after install or alongside with Sway install section abrove mostly just package that might doesn't come with shipped DE

+If you very new, First thing might need install is just ``` apt install sudo -y ``` do within root that can access by ``` su - ``` which is already explain in debian installation abrove

+- CORE PACKAGE
+    ```
+    sudo apt install wayland-protocols xwayland curl htop libinput-tools \
+    xserver-xorg-core mesa-utils pipewire pipewire-audio wireplumber seatd
+    ```
+    If your GPU support vulkan also install ``` sudo apt install mesa-vulkan-drivers ```

+- LOGIN MANAGER here you need to
+    ```
+    sudo apt install lightdm
+    ```
+    - After install lightdm you might need to config default session ``` sudo nano /etc/lightdm/lightdm.conf ``` uncomment and change section [Seat:*] at line **user-session=sway** more config is up to you

+- UTILITES
+    ```
+    sudo apt install gvfs xdg-utils firefox-esr clipman gparted vlc timeshift
+    ```

+- FONTS
+    ```
+    sudo apt install fonts-dejavu fonts-noto fonts-noto-color-emoji fonts-font-awesome
+    ```

+More optional **tlp** config it's depend on your machine but if you want to use my **personal config** you can ``` sudo cp -r debian_sway/custom_conf/tlp.conf /etc/ ``` but i **extreamly recommend** to config for your own machine needed

 > ***AND ABOUT IT!***, It cover most basic setup, now you can install stuff & customize to you liking, Thanks if you stick to the end of this long long guide...